ng-learn-org/workshop/README.md

     grunt server
     ```

-  note: The application should say "Welcome to the AngularJS World," but the "{{userName}}" portion should not be visible.
+  **Notes:** The application should say "Welcome to the AngularJS World," but the "{{userName}}" portion should not be visible.
 Angular has kicked in and it does not display it because that variable is not binded to anything, yet!

 ### Step 1 - Defining our first module